-As Grant says, "Food and travel seem to always make it onto people's dating profiles," which is why this question is often the easiest place to start.
-Look for a gorgeous vacation picture, or a mention of their favorite meal, and ask about it.
+“Travel always seems to make it onto people's dating profiles," Grant says, which is why this topic is often the easiest place to start.
+Scroll through their bio in search of a vacation pic, then go ahead and ask bout it.

-While there isn't a lot of traveling going on right now, it'll be fun to talk about where you'd both like to go, what you miss most about being on the road, the best meals you've had abroad — the topics are endless.
+While there may not be a ton of travel going on right now, it's still fun to talk about where you'd both like to go, what you love most about being on the road, or the best meals you've had abroad.
+Travel-adjacent topics truly are endless.

 “Wow, I think you're the first [insert unexpected job] I've come across on this app!”

-career stands out to you, let them know!
-Maybe they're a zoologist, or a beer taste-tester, or a professional cuddler.
+career stands out to you, let them know.
+Maybe they're a zoologist, or a coffee taste-tester, or a professional cuddler.
 Whatever the case may be, they'll likely laugh, agree that they have a weird gig, and then tell you all about it.
-“I'm a huge comedy fan, too!
-My favorite album is Maria Bamford's 'Ask Me About My New God.'
-Have you heard it?"
+“I'm a huge comedy fan, too.
+My favorite album is Maria Bamford's 'Ask Me About My New God.' hbu?”

-Nobody likes it when strangers saunter up in a bar to say something lame, like "hey baby, what's your sign?"
-But when said in a low-key, jokey way on a dating app, pick-up lines suddenly
+Nobody likes it when strangers saunter up in a bar to say something lame, like "Hey baby, what's your sign?"
+But when said in a low-key, jokey kind of way on a dating app, cheesy pick-up lines can suddenly seem like

-Use this one if and when it seems like they
+Use this one if it seems like the other person has a

-have a good sense of humor, and won't take you too literally.
-Hopefully, they'll volley right back with an equally cheesy response, and before you know it, you'll be in love.
-"This is my opening line: ------------”
+good sense of humor and won't take you too seriously.
+Hopefully, they'll volley right back with an equally cringe response, and before you know it you'll be in love.
+“Here’s my best opening line: ------------”

 For another knee-slapper, send a

-getting-to-know-you questions, like where they grew up, what they do for fun.
-Oh, and when they'd like to meet up for a date.
+getting-to-know-you question, possibly by asking about where they grew up, what they do for fun.
+Oh, or if they'd like to meet up for a date.
 "I couldn't help but notice your bookshelf.
-Impressive!
 What are you reading right now?"

 Nothing bonds two people quite like a

-shared love of books, so if you notice they're a reader (like maybe you spy a photo of their bookshelf or a shared reading list), use it to your advantage.
-Soon you'll be offering to swap books.
-And once that happens, you're as good as eloped.
+shared love of books, so if you notice they're also a reader (like, maybe you spy a photo of their bookshelf or a shared reading list), use it to your advantage.
+You’ll be offering to swap books or go to a reading together before you know it.
 "Where's the coolest place you've ridden your motorcycle?"

 Katie Grimes.
 She says honing in on someone’s unique interests is a good way to get them talking.
 “I'm super hungry rn and need inspiration.
-What are you making for dinner?'
+What are you making for dinner?”
+AleksandarNakic/E+/Getty Images

-Think about how you strike up conversations in real life.
-Typically, Grant says, you notice something about a person — like their t-shirt — or comment on a

-shared experience, like the weather or how long the line is to get into a bar.
+For more inspo, think about how you start conversations in real life.
+Typically, you’ll notice something about a person, like their shirt, or comment on a shared experience, like the weather or how long the line is to get into a bar.

-You can do something similar online by perusing their photos or profile, picking up on a small detail, and morphing it into a conversation.
-When the opening line feels natural, Grant says, the convo will be, too.
+Grant says you can do something similar on dating apps by perusing a person’s photos or profile, picking up on small details, and molding them into a conversation.
+When the opening line feels natural, the convo will be, too.